gaofubin/t3-app-template/README.md

   - Sidebar Shrinking: Users can expand or collapse the sidebar as needed to optimize screen space.
   - Secondary Menu in Sidebar: For better organization and access, the sidebar includes multi-level menus.
   - Mobile Sidebar: Specially designed for mobile devices to ensure smooth usage on smaller screens.
+  - Tanstack Table: Used tanstack table and implemented global search
+  - NextAuth: Implemented Github login using NextAuth
+  - Global: Header, Loading and Modal
   - Other Features...: Waiting for further updates

 ## Quick Start